21 Creating Good Charts

 When creating a chart, it is helpful to consider which variables you want to show, and how accurate reader perception needs to be to get useful information from the chart.
 In many cases, less is more - you can easily overload someone, which may keep them from engaging with your chart at all.
 Variables which require the reader to notice small changes should be shown on position scales (x, y) rather than using color, alpha blending, etc.

-There is also a general increase in dimensionality from 1-3 to 4 (2d) to 5 (3d).
-In general, showing information in 3 dimensions when 2 will suffice is misleading - the addition of that extra dimension causes an increase in chart area allocated to the item that is disproportionate to the actual area.
+Consider the hierarchy of graphical tasks again.
+You may notice a general increase in dimensionality from 1-3 to 4 (2d) to 5 (3d).
+In general, showing information in 3 dimensions when 2 will suffice can be misleading.
+Just how misleading depends a lot on the type of chart you’re using.
+Most of the time, the addition of an extra dimension causes an increase in chart area allocated to the item that is disproportionate to the actual numerical value being represented.

-Here, the area and height both encode the same variable, leading to a far disproportionate number of pixels allocated to “Stocks” than “Cash Investments” (h/t Junk Charts).
-In the first chart, stocks make up 60% of the portfolio, but have 67.5% of the pixels; Cash makes up 5% of the portfolio but those investments represent 2.3% of the pixels..
+Figure 21.6: Here, the area and height both encode the same variable, leading to a far disproportionate number of pixels allocated to “Stocks” than “Cash Investments” (h/t Junk Charts).
+In the first chart, stocks make up 60% of the portfolio, but have 67.5% of the pixels; Cash makes up 5% of the portfolio but those investments represent 2.3% of the pixels.

 Ted ED: How to spot a misleading graph - Lea Gaslowitz